-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

 Ali Bongo was born Alain Bernard Bongo in neighbouring Congo-Brazzaville in February 1959.

-But even his birth was controversial.
-Rumours, which he has always denied, have persisted for years that he was adopted from the Nigerian south-east at the time of the Biafran war.
+Even his birth was controversial - rumours, which he has always denied, have persisted for years that he was adopted from the Nigerian south-east at the time of the Biafran war.

 The young Alain Bernard was still in primary school when his father Omar Bongo took control of Gabon in 1967.
 Already, however, the groundwork was being laid for criticisms which would haunt him later in life.